What’s new in 2025?

 Employers can withhold employees’ wages where:

-- They are authorized to so do by a wage or collective bargaining agreement.
+• They are authorized to do so by a wage or collective bargaining agreement.

 In general, creditors such as credit card providers cannot garnish an employee’s wages without a court order.
 Other creditors—including federal student loans, taxes, and child support—typically do not need a court order to garnish wages.